Cell Tower Coverage

 Who this is for

-- Network planners evaluating candidate tower sites
+- Network planners evaluating candidate tower sites and infrastructure teams prioritizing capital projects.

-- Public-sector analysts studying emergency communications coverage
+- Public-sector analysts studying emergency-communications or rural-broadband coverage.

 What you’ll build